zhued/zhued.github.io/_posts/blog/2015-02-09-Honest_Attraction.md

 ####Don't chase validation, but fulfillment.

 When you chase validation, you 'need' something from someone.
-You need something satisfying in return. .**This needy behavior is the bane of most relationships..**
+You need something satisfying in return. **This needy behavior is the bane of most relationships.**

 Needy behavior differentiates a nice guy that finishes last and a nice guy that finished first.
 A pickup artist who wants to get any phone number and a genuinely interested guy.
 The friend-zone and.. anything but the friend-zone.